MantisVision/webUtils/docs/buffer.md

 #### 0.6.6
 Method ``resetCurrentVideoFrame`` now also resets ``waitingFrame`` structure if it is filled and if the header decoder is waiting for a frame, its resolve from the said structure is also called with -1 in order to prevent the decoder getting stuck with waiting for a data which won't come.

+#### 0.6.7
+When a new a frame is sent to buffer via ``addData`` method, it is first checked whether the buffer is not waiting for a different frame and if it is, the sent frame is considered no longer valid.
+This situation happened if the pause/reset/jumpTo was sent to ``@mantisvision/ryskdownloader``, but before receiving it, the downloader still managed to sent some decoded frames.